johnlwhiteman/pandoc-run-filter/README.md

 out="image" img="<path>"
 ```

 That's about it.
 Now, it's time for some examples.
-There were taken from the use cases under the *./tests* directory.
+All of these were taken from the markdown use cases under the *./tests* directory.

 ## Examples